helmus/jsonp-timeout/README.md

-recursive-jsonp
+jsonp-timeout
 ===============

-A simple example of recursive jsonp to bypass time out issues
+A simple example of how to handle jsonp timeouts